 Sharing Files

-Because the link on Classwork is named “Class folder” it gives the impression that this is a folder for the students in the class as opposed to a folder for the class.
-It is a common misconception that files shared via Google Drive are shared with others in the class.
-The files placed in the folders in Google Drive are only visible to those who are shared on the folder.
+The link on Classwork is named “Class Drive Folder.”
+This gives the impression it is a folder for all of the students in the class.
+The folder is individual to the viewer.
+A common misconception that files shared via Google Drive are shared with others in the class.
+Files are only visible to the teacher.
+Student work is automatically shared with the teacher.

 In other words, you must share files by adding them to a Google Classroom announcement, assignment, or material.